pgxman/pgxman/spec/extension.yaml.md

 # `extension.yaml` Specification

-The `extension.yaml` file is a configuration file in YAML format, used by `pgxm` to specify how a PostgreSQL extension should be built and installed.
+The `extension.yaml` file is a configuration file in YAML format, used by `pgxman` to specify how a PostgreSQL extension should be built and installed.

 ## `apiVersion`